regorigregory/GoogleHashCode2020/README.md

         Apart from that, it is pretty much common-sense.

         Have fun experimenting with these "magic numbers", changing the comparators etc.

     Other solvers are in progress.

+Practice round solutions:
+    Yet to be uploaded

 Intended to be done/uploaded:
     1. Including Lucas's brute force approach
     2. Uploading the first solution for the practice round:
         A: Genetic algorithm in python
         B: Google's ORTools -> knapsack solver -> Jupyter notebook

     2. Genetic algorithm based optimisation.
 Have started, not implemented.
     3. Knapsack solver inspired optimisation.
 Have started, not implemented.
     4. Data analysis and visualisation for greater insight.
 Have not even started.